Mireille Eagan: Career

-Mireille Eagan was born in Calgary, Alberta in 1982 and grew up in Whitehorse, Yukon and Fredericton, New Brunswick.
-She is a graduate of Mount Allison University (Bachelor of Arts in Art History) and Concordia University (Masters of Arts in Art History).
+Mireille Eagan was born in Calgary, Alberta, in 1982 and grew up in Whitehorse, Yukon, and in Fredericton, New Brunswick.
+She is a graduate of Mount Allison University (Bachelor of Arts in Art History) and Concordia University (Master of Arts in Art History).
 She was Curator at the Confederation Centre Art Gallery in Prince Edward Island from 2008 to 2010.
 She is currently Curator of Contemporary Art at The Rooms in St. John's, Newfoundland and Labrador.
 She was Curator of Canadian Art from 2011 to 2013.

-Eagan has written for several catalogues, magazines, and newspapers such as canadianart.ca, [here] magazine, and others.
+Eagan has written for several catalogues, magazines, and newspapers such as Canadian Art [here] magazine, and others.
 In 2017, Eagan was awarded the Gold Medal for Excellence in Digital Publishing for her article on Christopher Pratt.
 In 2017, she also received the Critical Eye Award from EVA CARFAC.

 In 2013, she was the Atlantic juror for the Sobey Art Award and the RBC Painting Competition in 2017.
 In 2019, Eagan successfully co-nominated Marlene Creates as the first artist from the province of Newfoundland and Labrador to receive the Governor General's Award in Visual and Media Arts.